 The monetary cost isn’t the only benefit you should think of when deciding if you need to hire a DUI attorney.
 Think about your freedom.
 How much is that worth to you?
 If this isn’t your first conviction, the likelihood of jail time increases dramatically.
 DUI cases often result in months of imprisonment.
 A lawyer is your best shot at avoiding that.

-A DUI defense attorney will coach you through the sentencing process if you are convicted, reminding you every step of the way the right things to say and do.
+A DUI lawyer in Tampa, FL will coach you through the sentencing process if you are convicted, reminding you every step of the way the right things to say and do.
 Without a lawyer, the smallest misstep or a wrong word can land you in jail with huge fines to pay.

 A lawyer can’t prevent all the consequences of a DUI, but they can mitigate the potential damage to your reputation, career, and criminal record.